 - Apple cider vinegar or any vinegar.
 Dilute with water and gargle.
 Vinegar is supposed to be able to break down the stones because of its acidic content.

-- Garlic.
-Studies have shown that garlic has antibacterial, antifungal, and antiviral properties.
+Studies have shownthat garlic has antibacterial, antifungal, and antiviral properties.
 It may combat bacterial growth and infection.

 - Cotton swab or finger.
-If you can see the tonsil stone, you may be able to reach it with your finger or a cotton swab and scrape it off.
-Do this very carefully as it may cause additional infection if done aggressively or if the stone’s larger.
+If you can see the tonsil stone, you may be able to remove it by gently pressing on the tonsil with a cotton swab.
+Do this very carefully as it may cause gagging or cause additional infection if done aggressively or if the stone’s larger.
 Gargle with salt water immediately after you remove a tonsil stone this way.
 You shouldn’t do this unless the stone is easy to reach and small.

-- Salt water.
-One study shows that rinsing with salt water is an effective treatment of oral wounds.
+One study showsthat rinsing with salt water is an effective treatment of oral wounds.

 Most of these natural remedies may only work on smaller tonsil stones or to help prevent them from occurring.